ecancino/homebrew-wildfly/README.md

-# Homebrew wildfly Installation for old version
+# Homebrew wildfly Installation for 17.0.0.Final

 This repo is created for brew user to download older version of wildly server.